Special Educational Needs & Disability Studies BA (Hons)

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, tutorials which typically have no more than 10 students, and workshops.
-You will also have the opportunity to have a one-to-one meeting with your tutor each week.
+Teaching on this special educational needs & disability studies course is structured into lectures, where all students are taught together, seminars in smaller groups of around 15–20 students, tutorials with no more than 10 students, and workshops.
+You will also have the opportunity for a weekly one-to-one meeting with your tutor.

-In your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours each week in your second and third years.
-On top of teaching hours, you will be expected to spend 12-14 hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.
-This degree also has a compulsory placement.
+In the first year of your special educational needs & disability studies degree, there are approximately 12 teaching hours each week, reducing to around 10 teaching hours each week in the second and third years.
+Alongside scheduled teaching, you are expected to spend 12–14 hours per week studying independently, as well as working in groups to prepare for group assessments.
+This special educational needs & disability studies course also includes a compulsory placement.

 Assessment and feedback

-During your degree, there are a variety of different assessments to ensure you are given a range of opportunities to demonstrate your knowledge, skills and understanding of the academic and professional components of the degree.
-These include written exams, essays, portfolios, poster and other presentations, and case studies.
+During your Special Educational Needs & Disability Studies course, you will complete a variety of assessments designed to provide multiple opportunities to demonstrate your knowledge, skills, and understanding of both the academic and professional components of the degree.
+These assessments include written exams, essays, portfolios, poster and other presentations, and case studies.

-You will receive formative and summative feedback.
-This will include written feedback with opportunities for a one-to-one discussion of feedback with your tutors.
+As part of your Special Educational Needs & Disability Studies degree, you will receive both formative and summative feedback.
+This includes written feedback with opportunities for one-to-one discussions of feedback with your tutors.

 Curriculum overview